-TC3/AP Physics B, Lab (0440): College credit bearing and AP Physics Class.
-The format for this class is similar to that of the traditional AP Physics class.
-It will contain the topics below, with the addition of a few extra units that will cover waves and thermodynamics.
-All students will be enrolled in TC3 and they would decide if they would like to attempt the AP Credit Exam by November 1st.
-TC3/AP Physics B is a fast paced, algebra-based physics survey course that in most colleges is taught as a one-year course with a lab component.
-The Physics B course provides a systematic introduction to the main principles of physics and emphasizes laboratory activities as well as the development of the problem-solving ability.
-The Physics B exam covers topics in mechanics, electricity and magnetism, thermal physics, waves and optics, and atomic and nuclear physics.
-It is assumed that the student is proficient with algebra and trigonometry; calculus is seldom used, although, some theoretical developments may use basic concepts of calculus.
-Note: Students would also be allowed to challenge the State Regents Exam in Physics, but it is not required.
-They would need to alert the teacher of this intention at the start of the course.
-There is a fee of approximately \$95.00 for the AP Exam.
-There is no fee for the TC3 portion.
-(1.50 unit)

-Prerequisites: Recommend Earth Science, Biology and Chemistry, as well as concurrent enrollment in Precalculus or AP Calculus.
+AP Physics B, Lab (0440): AP Physics 1 is a fast paced, algebra based physics survey course that in most colleges is taught as a first semester course with a lab component.
+The Physics 1 course provides a systematic introduction to the main principles of Newtonian mechanics and emphasizes laboratory activities as well as the development of the problem solving ability.
+The Physics 1 exam covers kinematics, dynamics, momentum, conservation of energy, rotational motion and SHM.
+Students enrolling should be proficient with algebra and trigonometry; calculus is seldom used, although some theoretical developments may use basic concepts of calculus.
+Students must take the AP exam in May.
+The Regents exam is optional and requires individual preparation if students are interested.
+The AP exam fee is approximately \$93.00.
+(1.50 unit) Prerequisites: Recommend Earth Science, Biology and Chemistry, as well as concurrent enrollment in Precalculus.